Control Marks of 1923-1924

 It was just in time because the current stamps, the Morazán issue and the Morazán surcharges, had been largely destroyed or stolen in the fighting.
 In July stamps appeared in La Esperanza, an isolated village in the southern mountains, with an imprint of a pointing hand.
 These stamps were part of a partisán rebellion in the province.
 After the Herrera stamp issue was invalidated in 1926, the remainders were returned to Tegucigalpa where they remained until 1932.

-Here some of the remainders of 6c Herrera were mixed in with the 6c officials of the same stamp and given the TACA overprints.
-The new black hand overprint was done by machine and look different from the 1924 overprints.
-It appears that the new black hands were intended for La Esperanza but were never delivered.
-Instead they were sold to stamp dealers as "rarities."
+Here some of the remainders of 6c Herrera were mixed in with the 6c officials of the same stamp, given the TACA overprint and never sold or distributed to post offices.
+The new black hand overprint was done by machine and looks different from the 1924 overprints.
+The production was obviously intentional and produced solely to market directly to stamp dealers as "rarities".

 -"La Mano Negra": Sobre-impresión de la República de Honduras by Richard Washburn in Honduras Filatélica, 1977 series 1 volume 5.